Renaud8469/hypermedia-transitions/README.md

 ## Authentication

 To be able to display results that are only visible by authenticated users, you will have to add a req.isAuth property.
 If it is not set or false, the translators will consider that the user is not authenticated.
+> **Warning** : for this to work you must verify if your user is authenticated for EACH request and a client that requires authentication for only some actions MUST authenticate for each request.
+Otherwise the transitions that are "authentication-protected" won't be visible.

 ## Featured media types